Oneflow-Inc/libai/projects/T5/readme.md

 # T5

-Reproduce T5Model and MT5Model with OneFlow, which effect is equivalent to HuggingFace's [T5](https://huggingface.co/docs/transformers/v4.19.4/en/model_doc/t5#overview) and [T5v1.1](https://github.com/google-research/text-to-text-transfer-transformer/blob/main/released_checkpoints.md#t511).
+Reproduce T5Model and MT5Model with OneFlow, which effect is equivalent to HuggingFace's [T5](https://huggingface.co/docs/transformers/v4.19.4/en/model_doc/t5#overview) and [T5v1.1](https://github.com/google-research/text-to-text-transfer-transformer/blob/main/released_checkpoints.md#t511), this project uses a special Dataset, which is an unofficial version, If you want to use your own dataset and experience complete mt5, please refer to [projects/MT5](../MT5/)

 ## Introduce
 The T5 pretraining project can support 3D parallel and [ZERO](https://arxiv.org/abs/2202.10435).